narlabharath/ct_vibe/backend/README.md

 - **File-Based Storage**: No database is used; all data is stored in the filesystem for transparency and easy debugging.
 - **Hardcoded User**: All endpoints currently operate for the user "testuser" for development simplicity.
 - **Modular Routes**: Endpoints are grouped by function (Session, Chat, Auth) for maintainability.
+- **Chat Output Events**: The `/query` endpoint now returns chat responses as an ordered list of text and plot events, suitable for frontend rendering.
+Debug prints and internal logs are excluded from the response.
 - **Extensibility**: The structure allows for easy addition of authentication, user scoping, or file pre-processing in the future.

 ---